dannywrayuk/dannywraycouk/README.md

 # Overview

 This repo contains the react app hosted as a static site via aws at dannywray.co.uk.
-It was initally built using [create-react-app](https://github.com/facebook/create-react-app) then later ejected to accomidate changes to the webpack config.
+It was initally built using [create-react-app](https://github.com/facebook/create-react-app) then later ejected to accommodate changes to the webpack config.

 # Coding Convention